-Figure 4 shows the spatial distributions of the analysis absolute error, ensemble spread, background skewness $\beta_1^{1/2}$ , kurtosis $\beta_2$ , and KL divergence $D{KL}$ for temperature at the fourth model level (~500 hPa) at 0600 UTC 22 February.
+Figure 4 shows the spatial distributions of the analysis absolute error, ensemble spread, background skewness $\beta_1^{1/2}$, kurtosis β_2 , and KL divergence $D{\rm KL}$ for temperature at the fourth model level (~ 500 hPa) at 06:00 UTC on 22 February.
 When the analysis absolute error is large, the background non-Gaussian measures also tend to be large, especially in the tropics.
-The peaks for skewness $\beta_1^{1/2}$ , kurtosis $\beta_2$ , and KL divergence $D{KL}$ tend to coincide.
-Although grid point A (16.7°S, 90.0°E) has a large KL divergence $D{KL}$ with large analysis absolute error, at grid point B (35.3°N, 146.3°E) with a large KL divergence $D{KL}$ the analysis absolute error is small (< 0.08 K).
+The peaks for skewness $\beta_1^{1/2}$, kurtosis β_2 , and KL divergence D{KL} tend to coincide.
+Although grid point A $(16.7^{\circ} \text{ S}, 90.0^{\circ} \text{ E})$ has a large KL divergence D{KL} with large analysis absolute error, at grid point B (35.3° N, 146.3° E) with a large KL divergence D{KL} the analysis absolute error is small (<0.08 K).
 This result shows that the large analysis error is not always associated with the strong non-Gaussianity at a specific time.
-The PDFs at grid points A and B are shown in Fig. 2a, b, respectively.
-The histogram at the grid point A is clearly a multimodal PDF with KL divergence $D{KL}$ > 0.01, and the right mode captures the truth (yellow star).
-At grid point B, although the PDF seems to be closer to Gaussian, skewness $\beta_1^{1/2}$ and kurtosis $\beta_2$ are much larger than those at grid point A. In fact, the PDF does not fit to the Gaussian function calculated by the ensemble mean and standard deviation.
-Zooming in on the left side of Fig. 2b shows a small cluster composed of 76 members detached from the main cluster; 74 members of the small cluster exceed $-5\sigma$ and are categorized as outliers in the SD method.
+The PDFs at grid points A and B are shown in Fig. 2a and b, respectively.
+The histogram at grid point A is clearly a multimodal PDF with KL divergence $D{\text{KL}} > 0.01$, and the right mode captures the truth (yellow star).
+At grid point B, although the PDF seems to be closer to Gaussian, skewness $\beta_1^{1/2}$ and kurtosis β_2 are much larger than those at grid point A. In fact, the PDF does not fit to the Gaussian function calculated by the ensemble mean and standard deviation.
+Zooming in on the left side of Fig. 2b shows a small cluster composed of 76 members detached from the main cluster; 74 members of the small cluster exceed -5σ and are categorized as outliers in the SD method.
 This small cluster causes the standard deviation to become large and results in the Gaussian function having a longer tail than the histogram.
 The small cluster should not be considered as consisting of outliers because it may have some physical significance.
-Scatter diagrams of LOF versus distance from ensemble mean for all ensemble members at grid points A and B are shown in Fig. 5a, b, respectively.
-At grid point A, LOF is not so large even at the edge of the cluster (< 4), and the multimodal PDF does not influence LOF.
-In addition, all members are within $\pm 3\sigma$ .
-Therefore, there are no clear outliers at grid point A. At grid point B, although most of the small cluster exceeds $-5\sigma$ , the maximum LOF in the small cluster is still smaller than 3.
+Scatter diagrams of LOF versus distance from the ensemble mean for all ensemble members at grid points A and B are shown in Fig. 5a and b, respectively.
+At grid point A, the LOF is not that large, even at the edge of the cluster (<4), and the multimodal PDF does not influence the LOF.
+In addition, all members are within $\pm 3\sigma$.
+Therefore, there are no clear outliers at grid point A. At grid point B, although most of the small cluster exceeds -5σ , the maximum LOF in the small cluster is still smaller than 3.
 This indicates that all members of the small cluster should not be outliers in the LOF method.
-As an outlier case, we pick up the grid point C (35.3°N, 112.5°W) in Fig. 4.
+As an outlier case, we note the grid point C (35.3° N, 112.5° W) in Fig. 4.
 The PDF at the grid point C fits the Gaussian function well, and the non-Gaussian measures are quite small (Fig. 2c).
-A member on the left edge of the scatter diagram in Fig. 5c has the largest LOF > 8.0, but the member is within $\pm 3\sigma$ .
-As mentioned in Section 2, the threshold of LOF for outliers depends on the dataset.
-Figure 6 shows the number of outliers for thresholds of 5.0, 8.0, and 11.0 at 0600 UTC 22 February.
-There are too many outliers with threshold = 5.0, but in contrast, the number of outliers decreases markedly with threshold = 8.0 or 11.0.
-Based on these results, and as already mentioned in Section 2, we adopt LOF = 8.0 as a threshold for outliers.
+A member on the left edge of the scatter diagram in Fig. 5c has the largest LOF > 8.0, but the member is within $\pm 3\sigma$.
+As mentioned in Sect.
+2, the threshold of the LOF for outliers depends on the dataset.
+Figure 6 shows the number of outliers for thresholds of 5.0, 8.0, and 11.0 at 06:00 UTC on 22 February.
+There are too many outliers with a threshold of 5.0; however, the number of outliers decreases markedly with thresholds of 8.0 or 11.0.
+Based on these results, and as already mentioned in Sect.
+2, we adopt a LOF of 8.0 as a threshold for outliers.